mattyoung101/open_eda_builder/README.md

 - Icarus Verilog
 - Yosys
-- Project Trellis (Yosys support for Lattice ECP5)
+- Project Trellis (support for Lattice ECP5)
-- Nextpnr (architectures: ECP5, with GUI support)
+- Nextpnr (architectures: ECP5, iCE40, Generic.
+GUI support enabled.)
+- Verilator

 In the future, I might also add support to build the following:

-- Verilator
-- GTKWave
+- GTKWave (currently not updated frequently enough to warrant building weekly)
-- More nextpnr architectures (e.g. iCE40)

 **Disclaimer:** This repository is mainly for personal use by me on my systems.
 It may work on yours.
 That being said, I am not a Docker expert, and this is not a full time project.
 These binaries may be out of date, blow